Maudi84/static_mf/Projects.md

 ---
 | Javascript | HTML5 | CSS | A Full stack web application designed to mimic Facebook's Marketplace.

-- [x] The front-end was designed using ReactJS and MUI React Components for the GUI.
+- [x] Front-end design using ReactJS and MUI React Components for the GUI.
-- [ ] Update the website
+- [x] Back-end design using NodeJS and ExpressJS
-- [ ] Contact the media
+- [x] Relational database design using PostgreSQL

 ## HTTP Server